Jolly Roger: History

-17th and 18th century colonial governors usually required privateers to fly a specific version of the British flag, the 1606 Union Jack with a white crest in the middle, also distinguishing them from naval vessels.
-Before this time, British privateers such as Sir Henry Morgan sailed under English colours.
+During the 17th and 18th centuries, British privateers were required to fly a specific flag, the 1606 Union Jack with a white crest in the middle, to distinguish them from Royal Navy vessels.
+Before this time, British privateers, such as Sir Henry Morgan, sailed under the Red Ensign.

 An early use of a black flag with skull, crossbones, and hourglass is attributed to pirate captain Emanuel Wynn in 1700, according to a wide variety of secondary sources.
 Reportedly, these secondary sources are based on the account of Captain John Cranby of HMS Poole and are verified at the London Public Record Office.

 With the end of the War of the Spanish Succession in 1714, many privateers turned to piracy.
 They still used red and black flags, but now they decorated them with their own designs.
-Edward England, for example, flew three different flags: from his mainmast the black flag depicted above; from his foremast a red version of the same; and from his ensign staff the English national flag.
+Edward England, for example, flew three different flags: from his mainmast the black flag depicted above; from his foremast a red version of the same; and from his ensign staff the Red Ensign.
 Just as variations on the Jolly Roger design existed, red flags sometimes incorporated yellow stripes or images symbolic of death.
 Coloured pennants and ribbons could also be used alongside flags.

-Marcus Rediker (1987) claims that most pirates active between 1716 and 1726 were part of one of two large interconnected groups sharing many similarities in organisation.
+Marcus Rediker (1987) claims that most pirates active between 1716 and 1726 were part of one of two large interconnected groups sharing many similarities in organization.
 He states that this accounts for the "comparatively rapid adoption of the piratical black flag among a group of men operating across thousands of miles of ocean", suggesting that the skull-and-crossbone design became standardized at about the same time as the term Jolly Roger was adopted as its name.
 By 1730, the diversity of symbols in prior use had been mostly replaced by the standard design.